Kennesaw Workers’ Compensation Lawyer

 Workers’ Compensation Benefits in Kennesaw, Georgia

 When you’re hurt at work in Kennesaw, Georgia, you may be entitled to several types of workers’ compensation benefits.
-Workers’ comp benefits are designed to help cover your medical expenses and partially replace a percentage of your lost wages.
+Workers’ comp benefits are designed to help cover your medical expenses and provide partial reimbursement for lost wages.

 Medical Benefits

-Medical benefits cover all necessary and reasonable medical care related to your work injury.
-This includes doctor visits, hospital stays, prescription medication, physical therapy, imaging tests (like X‑rays or MRIs), and even medical equipment like crutches or braces.
+Workers’ comp should cover all necessary and reasonable medical care related to your work injury.
+You can receive reimbursement for doctor visits, hospital stays, prescription medication, physical therapy, imaging tests (like X‑rays or MRIs), and even medical equipment like crutches or braces.
 These benefits won’t affect your regular health insurance, and your employer or their insurance must pay for treatment.

 Temporary Total Disability Benefits (TTD)